Louie’s of Mar Vista is an enthusiastic celebration of Southern California food and lifestyle, living in the present with an eye on the past.

 Laura’s restaurant design offers a beautiful bar and dining room that Louie and Bill would feel right at home in today.
 Featuring teak wood, Carrara marble and brass fixtures with custom bar stools, tables and a leather banquette.

-From the kitchen John and Aaron create and execute a bold, well-seasoned dishes, many of which Louie and Bill would recognize the foundation of.
-Their attention to traditional and new cuisines is matched only by their adherence to modern, moral imperatives in animal husbandry.
+From the kitchen John create and execute bold, well-seasoned dishes, many of which Louie and Bill would recognize the foundation of.
+His attention to traditional and new cuisines is matched only by his adherence to modern, moral imperatives in animal husbandry.
 The mark of any good kitchen is a strong respect for the protein it serves.

 Rian Capaci, local artist, has created a stunning mural depicting the Old Testament Revelations 12:7-13: “I saw the beast coming out of the water and they did battle upon the earth…” We have great respect and reverence for the animals we source that have given everything for our dining experience.